SAPS Raids the House of a Police Officer Linked to the Madlanga Commission

 PRETORIA, GAUTENG— South Africans were pleased that the South African Police Service (SAPS) is raiding the house of a police officer in Tshwane who was implicated at the Madlanga Commission of Inquiry.

 According to Yusuf Abramjee, who posted the announcement on his @abramjee X account, the raid took place in Tshwane.
 According to eNCA, the home belongs to Sergeant Fannie Nkosi, who testified as a witness at the Madlanga Commission of Inquiry.
-Nkosi has also allegedly been arrested.
+Nkosi has also allegedly been taken into custody.
 It is the second time his house has been raided.

 Read also